Miscellaneous

 photo source: keywordsuggest.com

 The Japanese are said to be the creators of minimalist design.
-Unlike Westerners, whose buildings are heavy, with lots of unnecessary decoration, often developed vertically, the Japanese shroud their constructions in mystery, going for the essence of things.
+Unlike Westerners, whose buildings are heavy, with lots of unnecessary decoration, often developed vertically, the Japanese shroud their buildings in mystery, going to the essence of things.
 It is said that in traditional Japanese architecture you start with one room and it takes a lot of effort to get it right and move on to the next.
-This is also the case with tea houses: simplicity, mystery, tradition and natural materials.
+This is the case with tea houses: simplicity, mystery, tradition and natural materials.

 tea house